Configuring Web App Firewall profiles

-To configure a user-defined application firewall profile, first configure the security checks, which are called deep protections or advanced protections in the application firewall wizard.
+To configure a user-defined Web App Firewall profile, first configure the security checks, which are called deep protections or advanced protections in the Web App Firewall wizard.
 Certain checks require configuration if you are to use them at all.
 Others have default configurations that are safe but limited in scope; your web sites might need or benefit from a different configuration that takes advantage of additional features of certain security checks.

-After you have configured the security checks, you can also configure a number of other settings that control the behavior, not of a single security check, but the application firewall feature.
+After you have configured the security checks, you can also configure a number of other settings that control the behavior, not of a single security check, but the Web App Firewall feature.
 The default configuration is sufficient to protect most web sites, but you should review them to make sure that they are right for your protected web sites.

 At the command prompt, type the following commands:

 set appfw profile <name> <arg1> [<arg2> ...]